This post has been modified to reflect new information since its original publication.

 Job hunting is a difficult enough chore in the best of times.
-However, when you add in the new reality of social distancing and state-wide shutdowns due to the Coronavirus, the process becomes exponentially more challenging.
+However, when you add in the new reality of remote work and Zoom interviews, the process becomes exponentially more challenging.
 One of the biggest downsides is not being able to meet hiring managers in person.
 How can you make a human connection with potential employers when all they can see is the “virtual” you?

 Here are some ways to polish your online presence and impress potential employers.